GaloisInc/crucible/crux-mir/example/README.md

 }
 ```

-When we run the code we get the assertion print additional debug information:
+When we run the code, the assertion will print additional debug information:

 ```
 $ cargo crux-test --lib -- bound_check